compuphonic/TR-8S-SysEx/README.md

 Understanding the SysEx implementation opens the door to the creation of a potential editor for the TR-8S.

 However first step is to understand the communication

+The information on Roland SysEx messages by Glenn Meader may help initial efforts (http://www.chromakinetics.com/handsonic/rolSysEx.htm)